 In April I showcased my research at the Universities Association for Lifelong Learning (UALL) conference in Wolverhampton.
 I was invited to speak informally about my research at both an ‘innovation showcase’, using my Ipad to show images from the work, and formally present on the third day.
 In both sessions, I chose to focus on some of the challenges involved in engaging more vulnerable women in arts-based research and adult learning.
 The presentations were well received and gave me further insight into how my research might develop and how I can position my findings.

-In 2018-19 I worked as a GTA for both the 'International Masters in Adult Education for Social Change' (IMAESC) programme and for the 'Impact of drug and alcohol on children and families' course at the Education Department at the University of Glasgow.
+In 2018-19/2019-2020 I have worked as a GTA for both the 'International Masters in Adult Education for Social Change' (IMAESC) programme and for the 'Impact of drug and alcohol on children and families' course at the Education Department at the University of Glasgow.
 Both were excellent opportunities to learn about the subect matter, communicate complex theory with Master's students, lead tutorial groups, present my research and assist in the marking of essays and posters.